Eddcapone/csv-find-missing-entries-between-two-files/README.md

 Automatically handles quoted and comma-containing entries in CSV files.
 Outputs a new CSV file containing the missing rows from the first file.

-## Prerequisites
+## Prerequisites for running the python script
-To run this application, you will need:
+To run this python script, you will need:

 Python installed on your machine (Python 3.7 or newer recommended).
 Pandas library installed for handling CSV files.
 Tkinter library installed for the GUI (usually included with Python).

-## Installation
+## Installation (python)

 Install Python Ensure that Python is installed on your system.
 You can download it from python.org.